YOGA TEACHER TRAINING IN BALI

 9 Yoga Poses for Beginners

-Are you interested in starting your yoga journey but don’t know where to begin?
+Are you a yoga enthusiast who loves yoga and thinking of starting your yoga journey but doesn’t know where to begin?
+Then you’re just at the right place.

-In this article, we will explore ten yoga poses specifically designed 9 Yoga Poses for Beginners.
-Let’s dive in and discover the benefits of these poses.
+In this article, we will explore ten yoga poses of which there are 9 Yoga Poses specifically designed for Beginners.
+So, without any further ado, let’s get in and explore the benefits of these yoga poses.

 Mountain Pose (Tadasana)